S-P-R/News-Headline-Word-Clouds/backend/README.md

 properties are *text*, *date*, *sentiment* and *source*.
 For sources they're *name* and *link*.
 For dates they're *date* and *avg_sentiment*.

-After specifying the property to use for ordering they must include the order itself.
+After specifying the property to use for ordering, clients must include the order itself.
 The word 'asc' is used to tell the API to return results in ascending order and the word 'desc' is used to tell it to return results in descending order.